 Sword & Shield Enterprise Security partners with you to make PCI compliance easier.
 We take the burden off you by providing expert QSAs, security engineers, technical writers, and more to provide world class, competitively-priced services to help you fulfill your PCI compliance requirements.

 Sword & Shield is unique compared to other PCI compliance companies as we are a pure security firm that focuses on cyber security and compliance.
 We provide PCI security services beyond simply “checking a box” with the following:

 We work to reduce your costs and improve your overall security with thorough, balanced and pragmatic assessments with the following services:

 The vQSA PCI compliance program is a subscription-based service that alleviates stress and chaos by proactively working toward an “always compliant” state.
-By providing ongoing oversight, this program simplifies the process around ROC or SAQ completion.
+By providing an outsourced QSA for ongoing oversight, this program simplifies the process around ROC or SAQ completion.

 The ROC provides an independent validation of compliance to customers, card brands and acquiring banks.
 Our ROC assessments are led by expert QSAs who intimately understand payment card processing models and how the idiosyncrasies of your business impact your compliance.
 We help you to understand the PCI DSS and compensating control strategies as you work toward achieving and maintaining PCI compliance.